SmithWillSuffice/ohanga-pai/content/blog/56_media_mirrors.md

-[Here](https://www.youtube.com/watch?v=JzpsVO45d5Y) is an interesting discussion with Pascal Lottaz from Neutrality Studies with a sociologist, Dr. Harald Welzer, and a data scientist, Leo Keller, who collaborated to study the difference between official published accounts and public opinion.
-No surprises official accounts diverge from public opinion. this could be good and bad.
+[Here](https://www.youtube.com/watch?v=JzpsVO45d5Y) is an interesting discussion with Pascal Lottaz from Neutrality Studies with a sociologist, Dr. Harald Welzer, and a data scientist, Leo Keller, who collaborated to study the difference between (A) official published accounts, and (B) public opinion.
+No surprises official accounts diverge from public opinion.
+This could be good and bad.
 Public opinion can be false, or public opinion gained through informal social communication unfiltered by mainstream media can in some cases be more accurate.